NAVEEN-S-272003/oasis-infobyte-java-development/README.md

 This Repository is for osasis infobyte intership under java Development.
-In this,I completed 2 Task:
+In this,I have completed 2 Task:
 1.Atm Interface,
 2.NumberGuessingGame